Root Canal Therapy in Newark, OH

 Frequently Asked Questions

-Modern root canal therapy is painless, thanks to advanced anesthetics and techniques.
-Most patients report being comfortable during treatment, and the procedure relieves the pain caused by infection.
+Modern root canal therapy at our Newark office is virtually painless thanks to advanced anesthetics and Dr. Stickel’s gentle techniques.
+Most patients report feeling comfortable during treatment, and the procedure actually relieves the severe pain caused by infection.
+Any mild discomfort afterward can be easily managed with over-the-counter pain relievers.

 Don’t Put Off the Treatment You Need